 In the Intermediate Division, students continue their French language studies with a focus on reinforcing simple conversations and constructing more complex conversations.
 Students will also learn about the placement of parts of speech within the context of a sentence.
 The focus of French language studies is sentence construction, grammar rules, and oral competency as a part of the learning goal of French proficiency.

-The Grade 5/6 curriculum allows students to use common phrases and expressions to have simple and structured conversations.
+The Grades 5/6 curriculum allows students to use common phrases and expressions to have simple and structured conversations.
 Students learn about grammar and vocabulary associated with common themes such as personal preferences and interests, asking and answering questions, and Franco-Canadian communities in Quebec and other areas of Canada.

 In Grades 7/8, students are conducting fuller conversations in French.
 They are engaging in spontaneous conversation and using compound sentences to express their opinions about themes such as media and shopping.
 Students are reading longer, more complex texts, and are producing paragraph responses.
 Students are also creating detailed presentations about the francophone cultures they are studying.

 The Healthy Living strand helps students develop an understanding of the factors that contribute to healthy development, a sense of personal responsibility for lifelong health, and a respect for their own health in relation to others and the world around them.
-Students will develop health literacy as they acquire the knowledge and skills they need to develop, maintain, and enjoy healthy living as well as to solve problems, make decisions, and set goals that are directly related to their person health and well-being.
+Students will develop health literacy as they acquire the knowledge and skills they need to develop, maintain, and enjoy healthy living as well as to solve problems, make decisions, and set goals that are directly related to their personal health and well-being.
 Learning how to establish, monitor, and maintain healthy relationships is a key part of this strand.

 Basic musical theory will be taught in Grades 5 and 6 and instrumental music is continued with the introduction of the guitar.
 A junior choir, intermediate choir and a guitar ensemble are formed for Grade 5 and 6 students in the fall when interest is expressed.
 In Grade 7 and 8, music theory, composition, and appreciation are enhanced, and students choose instruments in the different woodwind, brass, and percussion sections.